Cancer Health and Wellness Coach (Cancer Coach) Training Program

 A regulated health professional with an active license practicing in fields such as nursing, psychology, kinesiology, chiropractic, dietetics, homeopathy, TCM/acupuncture, naturopathy, medicine, etc., OR working in primary care, community care, specialty clinics, hospitals, pharmacies, and other clinical settings.

-An internationally educated health professional (e.g., Internationally Educated Nurses (IENs), International Medical Graduates (IMDs)) holding an active license from their home country.
+An internationally educated health professional (e.g., Internationally Educated Nurses (IENs), International Medical Graduates (IMGs)) holding an active license from their home country.

 Professionals holding a bachelor's degree in a health-related field (e.g., public health, health promotion, psychology (unlicensed), kinesiology (unlicensed), with a strong academic foundation in human anatomy, physiology, and the pathophysiology of chronic conditions acquired through university or college-level coursework.
 Additionally, they possess practical experience working within the healthcare sector, applying their knowledge in clinical or community health settings.